The Tummy Time Crisis: Why 80% of Babies Are Developmentally Delayed (And How 10 Minutes Could Save Your Child)

 The skull deformation literally changes brain shape.
 MRI studies prove that plagiocephaly correlates with reduced white matter in motor regions.

-Yet pediatricians wait until severe deformation before referring for helmet therapy - after the optimal correction window (4-6 months) has passed.
-By 12 months, the skull bones fuse and that flat spot becomes permanent brain compression.
+But many pediatricians wait until the deformation is severe before referring for helmet therapy -- often after the optimal correction window (4-6 months) has passed.
+By 12 months, the skull bones start to fuse.
+So early action matters.

 Baby with flat head syndrome visible from above